 The Bush administration allowed the enablers of bin Laden to flee and find a welcome home in Pakistan’s tribal region, where they regrouped.
 Washington then passed off to Pakistan the dirty work of rooting them out.
 Given that Pakistan had helped create and put the Taliban in power, it should be no surprise that the Islamists there have grown stronger.
 (They feel themselves so safe that they hold press conferences and give interviews by cell phone.)

 The half-hearted war in Afghanistan failed to smash the Taliban and al Qaeda.
 Instead of defeating them, Washington’s timid war scattered the Islamist forces and left them with the moral fortitude to regroup and launch a brazen comeback.
 What we need is a war policy that proudly places America’s interests as its exclusive moral concern and ruthlessly destroys our enemies.

 ### ### ###

-Dr. Keith Lockitch is available for interviews.
-To book him for your show, please contact Larry Benson:
+To interview Mr. Journo or book him for your show, please contact Larry Benson:

 For more information on Objectivism’s unique point of view, go to ARC’s Web site.
-The Ayn Rand Center promotes the philosophy of Ayn Rand, author of “Atlas Shrugged” and “The Fountainhead.”
+The Ayn Rand Center is a division of the Ayn Rand Institute and promotes the philosophy of Ayn Rand, author of “Atlas Shrugged” and “The Fountainhead.”